sudo-hope0529/BasicProblems_soln-inPy/README.md

 - Finding First Unique Character in a string/Word/Sentence
 - Finding Intersection Values of 2 lists containing either numbers or words or both
 - Check if StrSub is a substring of strMain and if yes then return with position(starting index) of strSub
+- Find Missing Number(s) in a list by different methods[ SimpleMethod, SetMethod, SumMethod( valid for 1 value) ]

 *Feel free to explore the solutions and use them as a reference for your own learning.*